VioletDao/CFTPInstructions/README.md

 ![New File-Manager](/img/replaceFileManagerResult.png)

 **Note:**
-In case you want to revert back to the old file-manager (i.e. *elFiner file-Manager*), just simply change the path of the *FileManager* folder to *C:\ProgramData\Enterprise Distributed Technologies\Complete FTP\FileManager* and don't forget to click *Apply Changes* button.
+in case you want to revert to the old file-manager (i.e. *elFiner file-Manager*), just simply change the path of the *FileManager* folder to *C:\ProgramData\Enterprise Distributed Technologies\Complete FTP\FileManager* and don't forget to click *Apply Changes* button.

 ![Revert back to the old file-manager](/img/revertBackOldFileManager.png)